What Is A Mortgage Maturity Date And How Does It Work?

 A balloon loan involves making a large lump sum payment after the loan term.
 The lump sum payment will cover any remaining loan principal and interest that you accrued over the full loan term.
 Although a balloon loan’s maturity date sometimes aligns with the loan’s term, that’s not always the case.

 For most balloon loans, you’ll be required to make a large lump sum payment at the end of the loan term.
 But balloon loans come with an extra layer of risk.
 Unlike a regular mortgage with consistent monthly payments, you’ll face a large payment at the end of the loan term.
-For almost all households, saving up for a payment that could easily amount to thousands of dollars is a challenge.
-If you aren’t able to cover the balloon payment, the lender may have the right to foreclose on the loan.

 How To Figure Out The Maturity Date For Your Mortgage

-If you don’t see the maturity date in your mortgage paperwork, you’ll need the date you took out the loan and the loan term to figure out your maturity date.
+If you don’t see the maturity date in your mortgage documents, you’ll need the date you took out the loan and the loan term to figure out your maturity date.
 For example, if you took out a 15-year home loan on March 1, 2020, then your mortgage maturity date is March 1, 2035.

-What Happens After The Mortgage Maturity Date
+What Happens After The Mortgage Maturity Date?

 For homeowners, the mortgage maturity date is often a cause for celebration.
 Imagine what you can do with the newfound wiggle room in your budget when your mortgage is paid off.